 However excerpt (B) is not perfect and over-relies on demonstrative pronouns.
 In fact, of the five uses of these pronouns, only one is appropriate and improves cohesion and coherence.
-Two determiners could be more specific and two are simply confusing for the reader due to their referential manner (as explored in Lesson 1).
+Two determiners could be more specific and two are simply confusing for the reader due to their referential manner (as explored in Chapter 1).
 Try reading excerpt (B) again before checking excerpt (C) below: Can you identify which demonstratives should be improved and how to improve them?

 Why are demonstrative determiners more cohesive?

 As excerpt (C) shows, by combining demonstrative determiners with nouns such as ‘these’ + ‘countries’, a writer is able to significantly increase the specificity of their writing.
 Because they are so referential, demonstrative pronouns on their own are often too ambiguous for scientific writing, so following them with a noun as in ‘this increase’ or ‘those mentioned’ (shifting their type from pronoun to determiner) clarifies for the reader precisely what’s being described.
 Grammatical reference like this is well known to improve the cohesion of academic paragraphs.
 Such reference can be seen more clearly in the colour-coded version of excerpt (C) below:

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.